-The Sandcastle Trust is unique in that access to our grants does not stop at age 18.
+The Sandcastle Trust is unique in that access to our support does not stop at age 18.
 We recognise that families containing a young adult or a parent with a rare genetic condition need support too.

 We also offer support to families who have suffered a bereavement as a result of a rare genetic condition.

 Why we do it

 There are between 4,000 and 6,000 diagnosed genetic conditions (not including the thousands of people who live with an undiagnosed genetic condition).
 Each diagnosed condition affects less than 0.1% of the UK’s population, but together they affect the lives of 3 million people.
 Collectively, therefore, they are not rare at all and the total number is increasing with developments in genetic research.

 Life with a rare genetic condition can often be very bleak with little hope of a cure or effective treatments.
 Some of the conditions are so rare there are often insufficient patients to participate in drug trials and in any event there tends to be a lack of appetite from pharmaceutical companies to invest in research when the market is so small.